SemTalkOnline/SemTalkOnline/Working-with-Objects.md

 ## Working with Objects

-Central core **Objects** descriptions centralize the management and editing of key Object-related information defined in **[Object Properties](https://github.com/SemTalkOnline/SemTalkOnline/wiki/Properties)** (e.g. Comments, Attributes, or embedding links).
-Information modeled in a **Class Objects** is automatically inherited by all Instances of the Object, in all process flow Diagrams.
+Building models using centralized core **Objects** descriptions simplify the management and editing of **[Object Properties](https://github.com/SemTalkOnline/SemTalkOnline/wiki/Properties)** (e.g. Comments, Attributes, or embedding links).
+Information modeled in **Class Objects** is automatically inherited by all **Instances** of the Object, in all process flow Diagrams.
 This makes it easy for process owners to continually update and/ or edit process flow descriptions as needed.

 Object-based elements include:
 - Roles/process participants (BPMN)